* This is the Professional Version. *

 Percutaneous biopsy is the next least invasive procedure.
 It is more useful for metastatic sites (eg, supraclavicular or other peripheral lymph nodes, pleura, liver, adrenals) than for lung lesions.
 Risks include a 20 to 25% chance of pneumothorax (primarily in patients with significant emphysema) and the risk of obtaining a false-negative result.

 Bronchoscopy is the procedure most often used for diagnosing lung cancer.
-In theory, the procedure of choice for obtaining tissue is the one that is least invasive.
-In practice, bronchoscopy is often done in addition to or instead of less invasive procedures because diagnostic yields are greater and because bronchoscopy is important for staging.
+In theory, the procedure of choice for obtaining tissue is the one that is least invasive; however, in practice, bronchoscopy is often done in addition to or instead of less invasive procedures because diagnostic yields are greater and because bronchoscopy is important for staging.
 A combination of washings, brushings, and biopsies of visible endobronchial lesions and of paratracheal, subcarinal, mediastinal, and hilar lymph nodes often yields a tissue diagnosis.

 Mediastinoscopy is the standard test for evaluating mediastinal lymph nodes but is a higher risk procedure that is usually used before thoracic surgery to confirm or exclude the presence of tumor in enlarged mediastinal lymph nodes.
 Endobronchial ultrasound-guided biopsy (EBUS) can be done in a fashion similar to bronchoscopy.

-Open lung biopsy, done via open thoracotomy or using video assistance (see Thoracoscopy and Video-Assisted Thoracoscopic Surgery), is indicated when less invasive methods do not provide a diagnosis in patients whose clinical characteristics and radiographic features strongly suggest that the tumor is resectable.
+Open lung biopsy, done via open thoracotomy or using video assistance, is indicated when less invasive methods do not provide a diagnosis in patients whose clinical characteristics and radiographic features strongly suggest that the tumor is resectable.

 To date, no screening studies are universally accepted.
-Prior clinical trials have evaluated screening chest x-rays in high-risk patients (smokers) to try to detect lung cancers at earlier stages, but mortality rates largely did not decline.
+Screening chest x-rays and sputum cytologies in asymptomatic high-risk patients (smokers) are not recommended.
 Screening CT is being evaluated because it is more sensitive.
 However, CT may produce more false-positive results, which increase the number of unnecessary invasive diagnostic procedures needed to verify the CT findings.
 Such procedures are costly and risk additional complications.

 Recent studies have suggested a 20% decrease in lung cancer deaths among former or active smokers (mainly ages 55 to 74 and with a heavy smoking history) when annual screening is done using low-dose helical CT (LDCT) as compared to chest x-ray.
 However, screening LDCT may not be appropriate for patients not at high risk.